DoggyDoggyDoggy/Memory-Training/README.md

 # Icon Match Game

 Icon Match Game is an Android application designed to challenge your memory and quick-thinking skills.
-Players must match icons in a shuffled grid, with increasing difficulty as the game progresses.
 This project was developed to enhance Android development skills using modern tools like Jetpack Compose and ViewModel.

 ## **Features**
 - **Interactive Gameplay:** Players match icons by tapping on them in a dynamic UI.